 -In March we released our single "Fortress" and celebrated with a sold out show at Mercury Lounge.
 We then took off on our first national tour, playing the Concours D'Elegance Car Show at Florida's Amelia Island Ritz Carlton, and eventually touring our way down to Austin, TX for a successful week at the South by Southwest (SXSW) music conference.

--In August and September, we recorded the bulk of our second full album at Vinegar Hill Studios in Brooklyn with Producer Reed Black.
+-In August and September of 2012, we recorded the bulk of our second full album at Vinegar Hill Studios in Brooklyn with Producer Reed Black.
 Concurrently running a successful Kickstarter campaign to fund the project both brought us closer to our goals and to our fan-base.
 With 220 backers and over $17,000 in donations, the album is sure to be as successful as the fund-raising campaign.
-The album release will be February 14th 2013, and the ensuing tour will find us in Austin, Texas in March.

 -As recently as October we were afforded the pleasure of recording at legendary Avatar Studios in New York.
 This will no doubt soon result in the release of some live in the studio material later this year.

 -Also in October was the release of our second single.
 Out of Your Element - Live Acoustic (available on iTunes) provided the soundtrack and inspiration for a concept video titled 'then-n-now' which highlights the changing nature of interpersonal relationships since the advent of the smart phone.
 The video in turn inspired "Say Hi on the Bus Day" in Vancouver Canada, as reported by Global News - Bus drivers 'connection' campaign - Friday, October 5th

 -In September we performed live for Rooftop Sessions in midtown Manhattan.
 The resulting video captures an intimate, acoustic, rooftop-at-sunset performance that could only happen in New York. https://www.youtube.com/watch?v=aUkMtHERW5A